Almir-git-unifc/Quizz_react-js/README.md

 # simplequizz-react_js

-This is a Quiz application.
-////////////    ==> It's Control of tasks To Do, with the functionality simple, like this, C - Create tasks (ADD), D - Delete tasks from the list,  and check or uncheck the  completed task status <==   //////////////////////////////////
+This is a Quiz application, that have buttons, checks the total number of questions answered, checks if the answer was correct, and finally presents the score and summary

 ----------------------------------------------------------------------------------------------